Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Abstract

 \section{Abstract}

 Early risk diagnosis and driving anomaly detection from vehicle stream are of great benefits in a range of advanced solutions towards Smart Road and crash prevention, although there are intrinsic challenges, especially lack of ground truth, definition of multiple risk exposures.
-This study proposes a domain-specific automatic clustering (termed Autocluster) to self-learn the optimal models for unsupervised risk assessment, which integrates key steps of risk clustering into an auto-optimisable pipeline, including feature and algorithm selection, hyperparameter auto-tuning.
-Firstly, based on surrogate conflict measures, indicator-guided feature extraction is conducted to construct temporal-spatial and kinematical risk features.
-Then we develop an elimination-based model reliance importance (EMRI) method to unsupervised-select the useful features.
+This study proposes a domain-specific automatic clustering (termed AutoCluster) to self-learn the optimal models for unsupervised risk assessment, which integrates key steps of clustering into an auto-optimisable pipeline, including feature and algorithm selection, hyperparameter auto-tuning.
+Firstly, based on surrogate conflict measures, a series of risk indicator features are constructed to represent temporal-spatial and kinematical risk exposures.
+Then, we develop an unsupervised feature selection method to identify the useful features by elimination-based model reliance importance (EMRI).
 Secondly, we propose balanced Silhouette Index (bSI) to evaluate the internal quality of imbalanced clustering.
 A loss function is designed that considers the clustering performance in terms of internal quality, inter-cluster variation, and model stability.
-Thirdly, based on Bayesian optimisation, the algorithm selection and hyperparameter auto-tuning are self-learned to generate the best clustering partitions.
-Various algorithms are comprehensively investigated.
+Thirdly, based on Bayesian optimisation, the algorithm auto-selection and hyperparameter auto-tuning are self-learned to generate the best clustering results.
 Herein, NGSIM vehicle trajectory data is used for test-bedding.
-Findings show that Autocluster is reliable and promising to diagnose multiple distinct risk exposures inherent to generalised driving behaviour.
-Besides, we also delve into risk clustering, such as, algorithms heterogeneity, Silhouette analysis, hierarchical clustering flows, etc. Meanwhile, the Autocluster is also a method for unsupervised multi-risk data labelling and indicator threshold calibration.
-Furthermore, Autocluster is useful to tackle the challenges in imbalanced clustering without ground truth or \textit{a priori} knowledge.
+Findings show that AutoCluster is reliable and promising to diagnose multiple distinct risk levels inherent to generalised driving behaviour.
+We also delve into risk clustering, such as, algorithms heterogeneity, Silhouette analysis, hierarchical clustering flows, etc. Meanwhile, the AutoCluster is also a method for unsupervised data labelling and indicator threshold calibration.
+Furthermore, AutoCluster is useful to tackle the challenges in imbalanced clustering without ground truth or \textit{a priori} knowledge.